kens1ang/Ticketing-System/README.md

 # Ticketing-System
 ## Overview
-This project implements a ticket booking system for a theme park with a capacity of 40 persons.
+This C project implements a ticket booking system for a theme park with a capacity of 40 persons.
 The system allows both local and international visitors to book tickets, manage their information, and perform various operations such as adding, searching, and deleting visitor records.

 ## Features
 1. **Add Visitor Information**